deniskapel/global-classroom/papers/README.md

 ### Ways to solve:
 1. Word-level
+They use first use trigrams, then bigrams and then a Minimum Edit Distance Correction [Article 1]
 3. Morphemes-level
 4. Letter-level
 The input is mapped to a set of 38 numeric labels representing all the Arabic characters in addition to 0 and the white space.
 It is transformed into a 2D